Is Dental Implant Painful? Dental Implant Procedure

 Many people are anxious about getting a dental implant.
 Naturally, there is some fear, and the biggest question is about how painful the dental implant procedure is.
 While the fear of pain is reasonable, today’s technologies and procedures have come a long way with dental implants.

 Like other dental surgery procedures, there can be pain and discomfort with a dental implant.
-However, answering the question about how painful the dental implant procedure is, that’s something personal – every patient is different, and every patient has different pain tolerance.
+However, answering the question about how painful the dental implant procedure is, is something personal – every patient is different, and every patient has a different pain tolerance.

 Today, with modern techniques and advanced pain management, your dentist can provide you with practically pain-free treatment.
 There are various types of sedation (including moderate sedation) that can moderate both pain and anxiety.
 For many, non-narcotic medication suffixes.